iansimon/magenta/magenta/models/performance_rnn/README.md

 * NOTE_OFF(*pitch*): stop a note at *pitch*
 * TIME_SHIFT(*amount*): advance time by *amount*
 * VELOCITY(*value*): change current velocity to *value*
+* SUSTAIN(*value*): change current sustain pedal activation to *value*

 This model creates music in a language similar to MIDI itself, with **note-on** and **note-off** events instead of explicit durations.
 In order to support expressive timing, the model controls the clock with **time-shift** events that move forward at increments of 10 ms, up to 1 second.
 All note-on and note-off events happen at the current time as determined by all previous time shifts in the event sequence.
 The model also supports **velocity** events that set the current velocity, used by subsequent note-on events.
 Velocity can optionally be quantized into fewer than the 127 valid MIDI velocities.

+The model can handle sustain pedal in one of two ways: 1) sustain pedal is not modeled explicitly but notes in the training data can be extended when the sustain pedal is depressed, or 2) **sustain** pedal events are included in the performance event sequence.

 Because of this representation, the model is capable of generating performances with more natural timing and dynamics compared to our other models that a) use a quantized metrical grid with fixed tempo and b) don't handle velocity.